-VIETNAM: CAUSES AND CONSEQUENCES Three credit hours HIS 2671
+HIS 2671 VIETNAM: CAUSES AND CONSEQUENCES

 An in-depth, intensive study of the causes, impact and legacy of a seemingly endless struggle in Vietnam.
 Emphasizing the history and culture of Vietnam and utilizing lectures, readings, discussion and video material, the course will attempt to highlight the clash of cultures and sort out the blur of images which is the continuing legacy of Vietnam today.